New communication sector's shine could soon wear off

 As a result, market strategists have been less than enthused.
 On Monday, Wells Fargo Investment Institute gave the sector an “unfavorable” rating.
 Bank of America Merrill Lynch and RBC Capital Markets rate the sector “underweight.”

-On Monday, Google announced that private data from 500,000 users of its Google+ social network, whose consumer version is being shut down, may have been exposed to external developers. [nL4N1WO3E8] On Sept.
-28, Facebook said that hackers had stolen digital login codes allowing them to take over nearly 50 million user accounts. [nL4N1WE5P5]
+On Monday, Google announced that private data from 500,000 users of its Google+ social network, whose consumer version is being shut down, may have been exposed to external developers.
+On Sept.
+28, Facebook said that hackers had stolen digital login codes allowing them to take over user accounts.
+Some 29 million accounts were affected, the company said in a update on Friday. [nL4N1WS51H]

 Executives from Facebook and Twitter had testified before Congress in September on their companies’ data security practices.